TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-coresql-authentication-tsg/solution-forbidden-unable-to-proceed-with-the-request-issue-12.md

 7. If this isn't the cause, engage the Ops queue and they'll triage if it is an SDK issue or a backend issue.
 You 100% need an activity id before you engage the product group.
 They cannot help without it.
 Include the above queries in it.

-**Customer message:**
+## Customer message:
-Based on the troubleshooting step before, please write your conclusions to customer.Don't include any Kusto Query to customer.
+Based on the troubleshooting step before, please write your conclusions to customer.
+Don't include any Kusto Query to customer.

 <!--/issueDescription-->